tulasidamarla/spring-aop/spring_aop_pointcuts_demo/README.md

 The signature of the Pointcut is as follows.

-pointcut_type(declaration).
+pointcut_type(Declaration).
 For ex,

 execution(void getCustomer())

-execution is the type of pointcut. i.e. Method execution declaration for the execution pointcut signature contains 3 parts.
+execution is the type of pointcut. i.e. Method execution. <br/>
+Declaration signature contains 3 parts.

 1)return type
 2)method name